 The curves tool is a sophisticated way to adjust the brightness and contrast of your image, as well as color correct your image.
 It is similar to the levels tool in the type of adjustments it makes to your image, as well as the fact that both tools use a histogram to display pixel values.
 However, the curves tool uses a curve to adjust your brightness and contrast and the three color channels of your image rather than using shadows, mid-tones, and highlights sliders.
 This provides more flexibility than the levels tool, but also increases the amount of complexity in the tool.
 So, the curves tool is not quite as beginner friendly.

 With this tutorial, my hope is to make the highly useful curves tool more accessible for beginners.
+If you prefer to watch a video version of this tutorial (in English), you can do so below.
+Otherwise, you can read the article below, which is available in a variety of languages.
 Let’s begin!

 Introduction to the Curves Tool: The Layout